 The lake is in high country and fed by springs, so it remains very cold all year long.
 It’s pristine waters are not known for naturally growing huge fish, but the stocked trout provide plenty of action and some decent-sized fish.

-Very close fishing holes also stocked with rainbow trout include a trio of impoundments: Carmen Reservoir, Smith Reservoir and Trail Bridge Reservoir, although the latter two won’t be stocked during facility enhancements continuing until about 2021.
-Nearby streams that are stocked include sections of the McKenzie River, North Fork Santiam River, and Quartzville Creek.
+Very close fishing holes also stocked with rainbow trout include a trio of impoundments: Carmen Reservoir, Smith Reservoir and Trail Bridge Reservoir, although these lakes won’t be stocked during ongoing facility enhancements.